jon-fox/audio-classifier-tool/README.md

 # Updates for when working on Android App
-10/28 added a bunch of commits for jusskipit switch in podcast ui 10/29 got the in app notification working when turning on jusskipit, need to get the icon to look like an uppercase 'J'
+10/28 added a bunch of commits for jusskipit switch in podcast ui 10/29 got the in app notification working when turning on jusskipit, need to get the icon to look like an uppercase 'J' 10/30 got the J working, now working on encompassing circle around the J